 #:attr attr-arity-decl expr

 Evaluates the expr in the context of all previous attribute bindings and binds it to the given attribute.
-The value of expr need not be syntax.
+The value of expr need not be, or even contain, syntaxsee attribute for details.

 '''

 #:fail-when condition-expr message-expr

 '''